-Quality management – the foundation of implementing new innovation in Built Environment
+Quality management and innovation in Built Environment

 Innovation is important